Indians manager Francona undergoing tests, return unknown

 “He’s not happy about it, but he understands it’s the right thing to do,” Antonetti said.
 “He wants to feel better and that’s what we all want and for him to get back to doing what he loves, which is managing the team every day and hopefully that can happen in the not-to-distant future.”

-The Indians have lost four straight games, three without Francona, going into Tuesday night’s matchup in Cincinnati.
+The Indians snapped a four-game losing streak Tuesday night with a 4-2 win over the Reds as Shane Bieber improved to 3-0.

-First-base coach Sandy Alomar is filling in for Francona while he’s away.
+First-base coach Sandy Alomar has been filling in as interim manager for Francona while he’s away.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports